ShiftbrainStd/harmonic-modular-scale/README.md

 > Harmonic Modular Scale Typography

-A Sass module to manage your project’s typographic scale using an harmonic progression.
+A Sass module to manage your project’s typographic scale using an [harmonic progression](https://en.wikipedia.org/wiki/Harmonic_progression_(mathematics)).

 See the [explanatory article](https://standard.shiftbrain.com/blog/harmonious-proportions-in-type-sizes) for details (Japanese).